fsmv/Livestream-Processor/readme.md

  - Timelapsing files
   - Speeds up a video by an arbitrary amount
   - Run from command line
+  - Final length estimator
+  - Choose amount to speed up by end video length or by multiplier
+  - Displays progress
  - Multi-platform building
  - Time remaining predictor
  - Tabs with an independent progress bar, start button, and status output